opnfv/yardstick/docs/testing/user/userguide/05-yardstick_plugin.rst

 .. (c) OPNFV, Ericsson AB, Huawei Technologies Co.,Ltd and others.

 ===================================
-Installing a plug-in into yardstick
+Installing a plug-in into Yardstick
 ===================================

 Abstract
 ========

-Yardstick currently provides a ``plugin`` CLI command to support integration with other OPNFV testing projects.
-Below is an example invocation of yardstick plugin command and Storperf plug-in sample.
+Yardstick provides a ``plugin`` CLI command to support integration with other OPNFV testing projects.
+Below is an example invocation of Yardstick plugin command and Storperf plug-in sample.

-Installing Storperf into yardstick
+Installing Storperf into Yardstick
 ==================================

 Storperf is delivered as a Docker container from